jslee02/awesome-robotics-libraries/README.md

 # Awesome Robotics Libraries

-A curated list of open source robotics simulators and libraries.
+A curated list of robotics simulators and libraries.

 #### Table of Contents
 * [Simulators](#simulators)